TheFastcash/SyntheticSchmup/README.md

 ### Getting started

 First, make a copy of "config_default.bat" (or "config_default.sh" for linux), and rename it (the copy) "config.bat" (or "config.sh" for linux).
 Now open that file, and set the first 3 variables with full paths.
-SOURCE_DIR is the path containing the main "CMakeLists.txt", the root of the project.
+*SOURCE_DIR* is the path containing the main "CMakeLists.txt", the root of the project.
-BUILD_DIR is the path where the project itself will be built (the folders "Debug", "Release" and "Superbuild" will be created automatically inside)
+*BUILD_DIR* is the path where the project itself will be built (the folders "Debug", "Release" and "Superbuild" will be created automatically inside)
-EXTERNALS_DIR is the path where all externals libraries will be built (e.g. SFML)
+*EXTERNALS_DIR* is the path where all externals libraries will be built (e.g. SFML)
+__Don't put any space around the = sign__

 Programming on linux
 --------------------